Godovsky/nnfw/README.md

 ### Displaying the recalculation result on the screen
 The PrintOutputs(N) function displays only the output values on the screen.
 You can also access the outputs by simply accessing them using the C syntax for structures (N->output.neurons[index].value).

+### Deleting a neural network
+The memory allocated for the neural network is freed by calling the FreeN(N) function

 ## Building

 Enter the command: